dorian-delorme/video-player/README.md

 * (DONE) Color personnalization
 <br/>

+* Use canvas
+* Add animation to controls
 * Add poster from random frame
 * Add subtitle to the video
 * Allow no-ES6 friendly to use this player